 Alexa Chung is the queen of shoulder-length cuts and undone waves.
 We love this dark-chestnut to light-brown ombré, with the ends painted a golden bronde.

-Mandy Moore's hair journey has brought her from brown, to blonde, to bronde, to raven, and now to medium brown with sparkling amber highlights throughout.
+Mandy Moore's hair journey has brought her from brown, to blonde, to bronde, to raven, and now to medium brown with shiny amber highlights throughout.

 Classic Dark Brown

 Chrissy Teigen's gorgeous hair is almost always a soft mix of dark blondes and brunette hues, and we're not mad about it.
-This warm, golden-brown ombré complements her saffron colored dress.
+This warm, golden-brown ombré complements her warm undertones and her sage-colored dress, we might add.

 Dark Golden Brown